Irenezs/Notes/Physics/Particles and Quanta.md

 ### Exchange Particles
 Virtual Particles, or Exchange Particles, are what carry the force between two particles.
 This set of particles are called Bosons, some of which are in the image before [[#Quarks]].

 These particles are made from energy that shouldn't exist, which is shockingly possible.
-This is able to be done because of the Heisenberg Uncertanty Pronciple, which establishes that a particle of mass-energy $\Delta E$ _can_ exist for time $\Delta t$, as long as $\Delta E.\Delta t \leq
+This is able to be done because of the Heisenberg Uncertainty Principle, which establishes that a particle of mass-energy $\Delta E$ _can_ exist for time $\Delta t$, as long as $\Delta E\times\Delta t \leq h$.

 ### Strong Nuclear Force
 Causes an attractive or repulsive force between quarks (and by extension hadrons).
 The bosons related to the strong interaction are the gluon, $g$, and pion, $\pi^{\pm/0}$, where the gluon will be used between quarks and the pion between baryons.
 The strong interaction acts upon nucleons.